nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 To maintain existing compatibility the Docker containers are being built with `USER ROOT` and `WORK_DIR /root`

-The problem with this is that a straigthforward setup using host's `ROOT` user as the default may lead to a security issue.
+The problem with this is that a straightforward setup using host's `ROOT` user as the default may lead to a security issue.
 For hardening it, we recommend using the [userns-remap](https://docs.docker.com/engine/security/userns-remap/) Docker feature.
 This will require some extra steps for the setup.

 * Use `dockerd --userns-remap="default"` or edit `/etc/docker/daemon.json`: